-Using XTS-AES 256-bit will not significantly impact initial encryption speed and overall computer performance in most cases.
-AES-CBC is preferred for removable data drives to allow interoperability with older OS versions.
+Using AES 256-bit will not significantly impact initial encryption speed and overall computer performance in most cases.

 Disabled.
-(BitLocker will use the default encryption method of XTS-AES 128-bit or the encryption method specified by the setup script.)
+(BitLocker will use the default encryption method of AES 128-bit or the encryption method specified by the setup script.)

 Deploy approved hard drive encryption software to mobile devices and systems that hold sensitive data.